openalpr/cloudapi/generator/swagger-codegen/CONTRIBUTING.md

 - Add test case(s) to cover the change
 - Document the fix in the code to make the code more readable
 - Make sure test cases passed after the change (one way is to leverage https://travis-ci.org/ to run the CI tests)
+- File a PR with meaningful title, description and commit messages.
+A good example is [PR-3306](https://github.com/swagger-api/swagger-codegen/pull/3306)
+- Recommended git settings
+   - `git config --global core.autocrlf input` to tell Git convert CRLF to LF on commit but not the other way around